puppetlabs/puppet-docs/source/guides/templating.markdown

 [template_functions]: #using-functions-within-templates

-[Puppet functions][functions] can be used inside templates, but their use there is slightly different from their use in manifests:
+[Puppet functions][functions] can be used inside templates, but their use is slightly different from their use in manifests:

 * All functions are methods on the `scope` object.
 * You must prepend "`function_`" to the beginning of the function name.